Protests in Stockholm, including Koran burning, draw strong condemnation from Turkey - ExBulletin

 The cremation of the Koran was carried out by Rasmus Paludan, leader of the Danish far-right political party Hard Line.
 Paludan, who also has Swedish nationality, has staged a number of protests in the past where he burned the Koran.

 Paludan could not immediately be reached by email for comment.
-In the permit he obtained from the police, it is stated that his demonstration was organized against Islam and what he called Turkish President Tayyip Erdogans tried to influence freedom of expression in Sweden.
+In the permit he obtained from the police, it is stated that his demonstration was organized against Islam and what he called Turkish President Tayyip Erdogan’s attempt to influence freedom of expression in Sweden.

 Sweden and Finland applied last year to join NATO after Russia invaded Ukraine, but all 30 member states must approve their application.
 Turkey has said Sweden in particular must first take a clearer stance against what it sees as terrorists, mainly Kurdish militants and a group it accuses of attempting a coup in 2016 .